 Join DaVero Farms and Winery for the 5th annual TDAT party on Nov.
 25, 2016, bringing tons of fun, wood oven baked pizza for sale from Rosso Pizzeria, olive oil samplings, and delicious wines.
 Play Frisbee, bocce, and romp with your well-behaved dog.
 No reservation required.

 Sonoma County brims with independently owned boutiques.
 Just one great area to focus on is Santa Rosa’s Railroad Square Historic District, area, which sits on the west side of Hwy.
-101 and stretches roughly from the Hyatt Vineyard Creek Hotel to Western Farm Center, anchored by a beautifully restored Northwestern Pacific Railroad Train Depot made of locally quarried stone.
+101 and stretches roughly from the Hyatt Regency Sonoma Wine Country hotel to Western Farm Center, anchored by a beautifully restored Northwestern Pacific Railroad Train Depot made of locally quarried stone.
 Dozens of stores range from Green Fish Trading (hand curated items from Asia), to Cast Away Yarn Shop (Malabrigo yarn and lace, hand spun and hand dyed in Urugua), to Whistlestop Antiques (delicate china tea cups).
 Details.

 Get Ready for Snowmen and Santa